YannisFJ/FootballClubProject/README.md

 # Bugs:

 Through testing, I discovered a few problems.
-There were only two that I haven’t yet addressed:
+There were only ones I haven’t yet addressed:

 •	The smooth scrolling effect did not work on Safari

 •	In the subscription section, if you don’t enter a correct value (email address) then there will be an error message.
 However, the bug is that the ‘confirmation’ modal will still appear if you click the button.

+• The search bar is for display purposes only

-Examples of testing process:
+Example of testing process:

-1. Video Highlights:
-Click ‘Video Highlights’ on the navbar >	After being taken to the highlights section, click on a video at all the different breakpoints and browsers >	Try the same thing in landscape mode

-2. Tickets
 Click ‘Tickets; on the navbar > After being taken to the tickets section, see if the ticket information is still consistent on the different breakpoints and browsers > Check the links still open a different tab > See if the images fail to load on different browsers.

 ## Deployment